junglok/tem-docs/docs/faqs/faq.md

     CryoSPARC master daemons have been executed on ScientificLinux7.x(SL7)-based login servers (__`tem-ui-el7.sdfarm.kr`__ and __`tem-cs-el7.sdfarm.kr`__) using `cryosparcm start` command for the representative account of each research group.

     During OS upgrades to AlmaLinux 9.x, all these login servers hostname has been changed.
-    Thus, {==CryoSPARC master configuration must be changed in order to ensure normal execution on the new login servers (__`tem-ui-al9.sdfarm.kr`__ and __`tem-cs-al9.sdfarm.kr`__)==}.
+    Thus, {==CryoSPARC master configuration must be changed in order to ensure correct execution on the new login servers (__`tem-ui-al9.sdfarm.kr`__ and __`tem-cs-al9.sdfarm.kr`__)==}.

+    Please follow below step-by-step guide to run your CryoSPARC onto the new login servers.

     === "Old SL7-based login servers (config.sh)"
         ``` yaml
         ...